-Headquartered in Brussels, NATO is a consensus-based alliance, where decisions reflect the membership's collective will.
+Headquartered in Brussels, NATO is a consensus-based alliance, where decisions must reflect the membership's collective will.
 But individual states or subgroups of allies may initiate action outside NATO auspices.

 Beyond Collective Defense

 Many defense planners also felt that a post–Cold War vision for NATO needed to look beyond collective defense—Article V of the North Atlantic Treaty states that "an armed attack against one or more [member states] in Europe or North America shall be considered an attack against them all"—and focus on confronting acute instability outside its membership.
-"The common denominator of all the new security problems in Europe is that they all lie beyond NATO's current borders," said Sen. Richard Lugar (R–IN) in a 1993 speech.
+"The common denominator of all the new security problems in Europe is that they all lie beyond NATO's current borders," said Senator Richard Lugar (R–IN) in a 1993 speech.

-The breakup of Yugoslavia in the early 1990s and the onset of bloody ethnic conflict tested the alliance on this point almost immediately.
-What began as a mission to impose a UN-sanctioned no-fly zone over Bosnia and Herzegovina evolved into a bombing campaign on Bosnian Serb forces that military experts say was essential to ending the conflict.
-It was during Operation Deny Flight in April 1994 that NATO conducted its first combat operations in its forty-year history, shooting down four Bosnian Serb aircraft.
+The breakup of Yugoslavia in the early 1990s and the onset of ethnic conflict tested the alliance on this point almost immediately.
+What began as a mission to impose a UN-sanctioned no-fly zone over Bosnia and Herzegovina evolved into a bombing campaign on Bosnian Serb forces that many military analysts say was essential to ending the conflict.
+It was during Operation Deny Flight [PDF] in April 1994 that NATO conducted its first combat operations in its forty-year history, shooting down four Bosnian Serb aircraft.

 NATO's secretary-general (currently Norway's Jens Stoltenberg) serves a four-year term as chief administrator and international envoy.
 The North Atlantic Council is the alliance's principal political body, composed of high-level delegates from each member state.